sbelalouibertot/messages/README.md

 This project was initially a technical test.
 After releasing my test, I had a discussion with my reviewer and decided to add some modifications, to perfect it.
 I developped all the front-end part, which communicates with a back-end api (available in the /backend folder, I did not developped it.
+Endpoint details are available at the end of this readme file.
 Please see other projects like [this one](https://github.com/sbelalouibertot/friends-backend) if you want an overview of my back-end skills).
 It is now a side project.

 The goal is to develop a messages-reader app.
 The messages are related to realtors.